 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of chefs and head cooks, including tandoori chefs, is expected to grow much faster than average between 2018 and 2028.
+According to the Bureau of Labor Statistics (BLS), the employment of chefs and head cooks, including tandoori chefs, is expected to grow much faster than average between 2018 and 2028.
 In May 2018, the BLS reported that workers in the 90th percentile or higher earned $81,150 or more per year, whereas the bottom 10th percentile earned $26,320 or less per year.